Chapter

 NASB For the love of Christ controls us, having concluded this, that one died for all, therefore all died;

-CSB For the love of Christ compels us, since we have reached this conclusion, that one died for all, and therefore all died.
+CSB For the love of Christ compels us, since we have reached this conclusion: If one died for all, then all died.

 NLT Either way, Christ’s love controls us.
 Since we believe that Christ died for all, we also believe that we have all died to our old life.